How long does a restraining order last?

 What is an Order of Protection?

 An Order of Protection (OOP) is a Family Court order that protects a victim from domestic abuse by a spouse, a former spouse, former cohabiting romantic partner, cohabitating romantic partner, or person with whom they have a child in common.
-OOPs last between six months and one year but can be extended before their expiration.
 It provides temporary protection from abuse, threats of abuse, stalking, or harassment.
 When appropriate, it can be tailored to each person’s circumstances to include provisions for such things as temporary custody and financial support, possession of the residence (when the parties are married), and even care of pets.

 How can I get an Order of Protection?